smarsou/spring-web-portfolio/README.md

 It communicates with the API to manage the data which I want to display on my portfolio.

-**Tech stack** : Java, Spring Boot, Maven, JUnit, Mockito, Azure VM, Linux, Github CI/CD, REST API, Nginx, SonarCloud
+**Tech stack** : Java, Spring Boot, Maven, JUnit, Mockito, Linux, Github CI/CD, REST API, Nginx, Docker, SonarCloud

 **Summary**: